Here’s what you need to know about the low-carb diet, plus tips and a meal plan if you decide it’s for you.

 It helps to reduce calorie intake and it also has a number of famous advocates and vocal supporters on the internet.
 However, the focus on nutrients and not foods is not helpful.
 We eat food, not carbohydrate, and perhaps understanding the food we eat better may help us improve the quality of our diets, improve our health and lose weight – if that is our goal.

 It is an option, but I would encourage them to think about it carefully and seek advice.
 It can, like any diet, have side effects.
 It can help focus a person’s mind on making better food choices.
 However, this can be done more simply by reducing intake of foods with added sugar, refined starches and fats.
+For a better look at diet comparison, check out our diet comparison chart.

 To aid your fat loss efforts, follow this seven-day low-carb meal plan and easy-to-follow tips from trainer Rich Phillipps.